 - The strategy makes the best possible use of available resources (materials, staff hours, and so on).
 If it's something your group or coalition will have a hard time affording in terms of money, materials, or time, then you're probably better off trying to come up with something else.

 - If addressing more than one risk factor, it's probably best to use more than one strategy.
 It's rare for any one strategy to adequately address several different risks.
-For example, a problem like domestic violence has many factors, such as the abuser's personal history of being abused, alcoholism, isolation, unemployment or underemployment, and lack of skills for economic advancement.
-Clearly, no one strategy can address all of these factors--so it will take multiple strategies to make a true impact where domestic violence is concerned.
+For example, a problem like domestic violence has many factors, such as the abuser's personal history of being abused, substance abuse, isolation, unemployment or underemployment, and lack of skills for economic advancement.
+No one strategy can address all of these factors--so it will take multiple strategies to make a true impact.

 Questions to ask when evaluating prevention strategies you're considering: